What’s car insurance for state employees?

 If you are uninsured, you are classified as a high-risk driver regardless of your driving record or your claims history.

 You will miss out on some large and cost-saving insurance discounts for prior insurance, which can increase your annual costs substantially.
+There is a wide variety of coverage options available, so it would be best to take a look at even the simplest of policies.

 How can being a state employee benefit your car insurance?